-No, they are separate concepts.
-All prerendered pages are cacheable on HubSpot’s CDN.
-Prerendering is the process by which the HubSpot CMS generates a static version of a page.
-Even if the CDN does not have a page in cache, the request will be faster because the page is already in its final rendered form.
+This is separate from the concept of caching.
+All prerendered pages are cacheable on HubSpot's CDN.
+Prerendering is the process by which the HubSpot CMS generates the static version of a page.
+Even if the CDN doesn't have a page cached, requests will be faster because the page is already in its final rendered form.

 The easiest way to tell if a page is prerendered is by looking at the HTTP response headers of the request.
 If it includes a